LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 Go to [Membership map](https://create.librarydata.uk/membership-map)

-Choose the file you have saved from Stage 1.
+Choose the file you have saved from Stage 1 and select to Add to the map.
 It will be loaded into the tool, and all being well, the map will zoom to the relevant library service.

 ### Explore